 - Contact a medical professional or specialist organisation if you are struggling as help, through therapies and medication, is available.

 2. Check in

-It’s important to check in with your staff and make sure that they are coping with the ongoing changes.
+Check in with your staff and make sure that they are coping with the ongoing changes.

-Provide and promote access to mental health support for all employees, including awareness raising, and tools and techniques to manage mental health.
+- Provide and promote access to mental health support for all employees, including awareness raising, and tools and techniques to manage mental health.

 4. Reach out for support

-Advice resources for managers
+4. Practical resources for managers